Skip to main content

 Use poll and quote widgets: It is important to understand that Turtl can only count shares made through social sharing icons featured on the back cover, the toolbar, and quote and poll widgets, so make sure you use those strategically across your content.
 Apply A/B testing to check what works best for your content.

-High drop-off after a certain chapter
+High drop-off after a certain Chapter

 Tips for improvement: